jiajiezhang7/learning-nav2/nav2_bringup/README.md

 #### Unique

-There are two robots including name and initial pose are hard-coded in the launch script.
+There are two robots including name and intitial pose are hard-coded in the launch script.
 Two separated unique robots are required params file (`nav2_multirobot_params_1.yaml`, `nav2_multirobot_params_2.yaml`) for each robot to bring up.

 If you want to bringup more than two robots, you should modify the `unique_multi_tb3_simulation_launch.py` script.